 Adding images is as simple as drag & drop.
 Spinal supports two ways to store your images.

-You can either store your images right in your GitHub repository.
-Linking to them relatively from your content or use Cloudinary.
-This will insert an url of the image into your content.
+You can either store your images right in your GitHub repository, linking to them relatively from your content.
+Or use Cloudinary.
+This will insert an absolute url to the image in your content.

 For both GitHub and Cloudinary, you can add images in two ways: